calvinszeto/http_monitor/README.md

 # HTTP Monitor

 ## Specifications
-* Consume an actively written-to w3c-formatted HTTP access log: W3C Common Log specified here: http://www.w3.org/Daemon/User/Config/Logging.html
+* Consume an actively written-to w3c-formatted HTTP access log.
+(W3C Common Log specified here: http://www.w3.org/Daemon/User/Config/Logging.html)

 * Every 10s, display in the console the sections of the web site with the most hits (a section is defined as being what's before the second '/' in a URL. i.e. the section for "http://my.site.com/pages/create' is "http://my.site.com/pages"), as well as interesting summary statistics on the traffic as a whole.